Although we often don't identify this way, freelance interpreters are business owners

 Diego works at National Deaf Center (NDC) and has a passion for community-based projects and programs.
 They is a consultant and provides trainings and support on various topics for numerous organizations, institutions, and more.
 They are a foodie, traveler, video gamer, sneakerhead, and enjoy the outdoors.

-Angela Theiault
+Angela Theriault

 Angela Theriault is the executive director of the Seattle DeafBlind Service Center.
 She has also worked as an advocate, a case manager and an educator in the U.S. and in Canada.
 Angela earned a BA in psychology from Gallaudet University and an MA in adult education from Central Michigan University.